Drug Evaluation Committee Withdrawal of SAE Reporting to Investigator Site 2010-10

 JPMA's Opinion

-If an event that was reported as a serious adverse event (SAE) in an individual case is determined not to be an SAE due to subsequent progress, etc., we think it is desirable to report that to the investigator and the head of the site.
-On the other hand, if the Chairperson of the site deems it unnecessary to request the Investigational Review Committee to discuss the case, it is not necessary.
+If an event that was reported as a serious adverse event (SAE) in an individual case is determined not to be an SAE based on the subsequent course of events, etc., it is desirable to report this to the investigator and the head of the Investigator Site.
+On the other hand, if the Chairperson of the Investigator Site determines that a request for deliberation by the Investigator Review Committee is unnecessary, it is not required.

 However, if the clinical trial protocol or explanatory documents are revised due to the event, or if some instructions are issued when the investigational review committee deliberates on the event and these revisions or instructions no longer apply (because the event is not an SAE), the investigational review committee should be asked to deliberate again.
 If the Clinical Trial Review Committee issues any instructions when it deliberates on the event or the event in question, and these revisions or instructions no longer apply (because the event in question is not an SAE), it is necessary to request the Clinical Trial Review Committee to deliberate again.